RickyMartinez16/RickyMartinez16/README.md

 - 👋 Hi, I’m @RickyMartinez16
 - 👀 I’m interested in sports, movies and running
 - 🌱 I’m a 2022 graduate from Thinkul's Full Stack Software Engineering Bootcamp
-- 💞️ I’m looking to collaborate on anything that might help!
+- 💞️ I’m looking to collaborate on anything that might help grow my skills!
 - 📫 How to reach me RMartinezW16@gmail.com

 <!---